Shashanksr6694/Kubernetes/README.md

-## Kubernetes multinode cluster setup
+## Kubernetes multinode cluster setup on RHEL 7.7
 ###  We have 2 machines, 1 master and 1 worker
 ## Pre-requisite